 Shaved or depilated legs, arms, and armpits, seems to have been the norm for Victorian ladies, perhaps with trimmed nether regions (probably for hygiene purposes), and some bare.
 Of course, women could think for themselves just as they do today, so personal grooming would have come in all foms.
 The invention of photography proves this from the 1850s onwards.
 In each decade women posed for nude photos, and by the 1870s bawdy images started appearing.
 Whether risqué or lewd, the photographers relied on professional models, actresses, and fallen women, so the work represents a fairly small demographic, but is telling all the same.
 The range of tasteful to obscene images reveal a variety of grooming preferences.
 Affluent ladies certainly weren’t the subjects of this new art form.
 The respectable wife of the Victorian Era became known as the angel in the house, who provided love and comfort, and represented purity and all that was good and gracious.
 This appellation came from the popular poem The Angel in the House by Coventry Patmore (1823-96).
 It’s been said that the nobility and upper-class wives were elegant slaves; dressed in the best, bound in the finest taffeta and plushest velvet, forced to be obedient and produce children while maintaining impossible physiques.
 Of course the very pale complexion was yet another part of this standard.
 As I touched on in my article about cosmetics, middle-class and affluent ladies stayed out of the sun, and powdered themselves with products like rice dust, zinc oxide, or pearl powder, which was chloride of bismuth usually mixed with French chalk (talc).

 By the late 1850s and on, corsets were providing a decidedly hourglass figure, cinching in the midriff.
 There are rumours about girls who wanted to be so small that their fiancé’s hands would encircle their waists.
 How true this is remains dubious, because it would have led to a lot of large grooms with tiny brides.
 The leading cause of death for women was childbirth, and a great deal of fear accompanied every pregnancy, especially a petite wife carrying her enormous husband’s baby.
 Folk knowledge and doctors advised that it was wise for couples to be of similar size, although it certainly wasn’t a rule, Queen Victoria (4′ 11″) and Prince Albert (5’10”) providing a good example.
 Waist sizes of brides were on average commonly 22 inches (56 cms) and as small as 16 inches (40 cm), based on bodices in museums.
-But remember, these were girls who averaged 5 feet (152 cm) tall, were usually in their teens (so they were still growing), and even though they were rich, often ate nutritionally poor diets compared to what is available in wealthy countries today.
+But remember, these were girls who averaged roughly 5 feet (152 cm) tall, were usually in their teens (so they were still growing), and even though they were affluent, often ate nutritionally poor diets compared to what is available in wealthy countries today.
 This, of course, would be their measurements with a corset or boned bodice drawing in their waists a couple inches or so, but also girding several layers of fabric.
+The overall average of waists of young women during the 1800s was probably about 24 inches (61 cm).
 As women aged and had children, they got bigger, and museums have examples of all sizes.
 Outer garment sizes are more reliable than undergarments, because there is no way to know how tight a corset may have been tied, while gown bodices were buttoned or closed with hook-and-eye fasteners or, if laced, designed to tie closed neatly at the back, providing a set measurement.

 From Charlotte Brontë (1816-55) to Charles Dickens (1812-70) to Anthony Trollope (1815-82) to Thomas Hardy (1840-1928), and every other popular and influential Victorian author, they always described their heroines as “pretty” and “nice” young ladies; small, bright, delicate, graceful, modest, polite, caring, quiet, demure, but ready to act decisively in dire circumstances, and with strong moral characters.
 (At the same time, the heroes were usually tall strong lean gentlemen; honourable, diligent, protective, intelligent, honest, dashing knights in exquisite silk suits, but they were allowed to have forgiveable flaws and dark secrets.)
 Women of note were described as possessing “noble bosoms” or “figures of consequence” without actually detailing what these euphemisms meant.
 Examining portraits and fashion plates provides a fairly clear image.
 Judging from the artwork throughout the Victorian era, an hourglass silhouette was desirable, with a tiny waist and ample bosom and hips, extremes of which were reached with each passing decade.
 The whale baleen corsets which moulded women into a cone shape were replaced in the 1850s by steel boning, which was less expensive, stronger, more bendable, and increased shaping options.
 Garments were fashioned to accentuate the silhouette of the corseted torso.
 Women wore corsets for modesty and sexual allure, so the garment remained popular, in spite of attempts at dress reform.
 Note: As mentioned in my Early Victorian Undergarments; Part 2 article, it is believed most corsets were worn comfortably, only a portion of ladies tight-laced all the time.